 - Accessibility & Convenience: Ordering food online has never been easier than it is now with Deliveroo business model.
 Deliveroo ensures that every step of the procedure, from selecting the cuisine to delivering it to your home, is done in a professional manner.
 In the global food landscape, its popularity has skyrocketed by a wide margin.

 - Brand development: As a result of its vital services and dwindling numbers, this business has been able to develop its own brand.
 Since then, Deliveroo’s income has grown by about 650 percent a year.
 It’s no secret that Deliveroo’s high-profile restaurant partners have seen a significant increase in income.
 A robust customer base has been the focus of Deliveroo’s seasonal programming and advertising efforts.

-- Affordability: Customers are able to afford any food at a normal price with Deliveroo, while still enjoying the pleasure of dining in a restaurant for an affordable amount of money.
+- Affordability: Customers can easily afford good quality food at a normal price.
+They still get to relish the pleasure of dining in a restaurant for an economical price.

 - Technological Innovation: The company prides itself on its cutting-edge customer practices.
 Deliveroo has already been able to reduce delivery times by 20 percent thanks to its ‘Frank’ algorithm.
 Which uses strong predictive technology to determine the most effective way to distribute orders based on restaurant locations, riders, and consumers.